jlavicka/ei_project/README.md

 The ethnic groups used to compose objects `c` and `d` are compiled at the user's discretion.
 If no group applies, either or both objects can be left `NULL`.
 Objects `a` and `b` must be filled.

+Additionally, a string value representing the desired output file name is needed for object `x`.

 The sum of objects `b`,`c`, and `d` is used as the total population of each unit.
 Percentages of each party and ethnic group are computed in relation to this total population figure.
 The number of non-voters in each unit are computed as the difference between the total population and the total number of valid votes.

 From the`eiPack` R package, `ei.MD.bayes()` is applied to complete the analysis.
 The R manual is included in the repository.